White-headed vulture perched on a wooden log and leaned over.

 • Habitat

 They prefer to live at low altitudes in dry, hot, open savannahs.
-It will avoid highly wooded habitats and areas that have a high human population.
+They will avoid areas that have a high human population.

 • Fun Facts